Guero: Recording

 The album was recorded over a period of nine months, following a year and a half of touring in the aftermath of the September 11 attacks.
-Several other events contributed to the writing of the songs, including the suicide of Beck's friend Elliott Smith and Beck's impending child with wife Marissa Ribisi.
+Several other events contributed to the writing of the songs, including the death of Beck's friend Elliott Smith and Beck's impending child with wife Marissa Ribisi.
 The song "Broken Drum" is dedicated to Smith.
 More than 15 songs were considered for the final running order of the album.

 "Hell Yes" features spoken contributions from Christina Ricci, who happened to be in the studio at the time of recording.
 Beck and the Dust Brothers had spent weeks auditioning sushi waitresses around Los Angeles but chose Ricci after she "tried it and just absolutely nailed it".
 She is credited as "Kurisuti-na" in the album's liner notes.

 Jack White of the White Stripes plays bass on "Go It Alone".
 Money Mark, solo artist and keyboardist for the Beastie Boys, plays the organ on "Earthquake Weather".
 Petra Haden, formerly of That Dog and the Rentals, provides an intricate backing vocal track for "Rental Car".